Mekéns language: Plurals

-In the second personal plural, third personal plural and third person co-referential plural forms respectively, personal pronouns are marked by the collective clitic “-iat” (Galucio: 2001, 38).
+In the second personal plural, third personal plural and third person co-referential plural forms respectively, personal pronouns are marked by the collective clitic "-iat".
 Table 1 illustrates the use of the morpheme in the above forms.
-Note that the vowel “i” changes to “y”, when suffixed to personal pronouns.
+Note that the vowel "i" changes to "y", when suffixed to personal pronouns.

-In verbs, plurality may be marked in two ways - either through the application of the plural suffix “-kwa”, or through stem alteration (Galucio: 2001, 54).
-In example 2A, the “-kwa” suffix is attached to the verb to indicate the killing of more than one person.
-In stem alteration, “one verb is used for a singular argument, and a different verb is used for a plural argument” (Galucio: 2001, 55).
+In verbs, plurality may be marked in two ways - either through the application of the plural suffix "-kwa", or through stem alteration.
+In example 2A, the "-kwa" suffix is attached to the verb to indicate the killing of more than one person.
+In stem alteration, "one verb is used for a singular argument, and a different verb is used for a plural argument".
 This is demonstrated in example 2B.

-With auxiliaries, the plurality of their argument is expressed with the clitic “-iat”.
-In examples 3A and 3B, the third personal plural is implied, although there is no indication of person after the auxiliary-plural word (Galucio: 2001, 60).
+With auxiliaries, the plurality of their argument is expressed with the clitic "-iat".
+In examples 3A and 3B, the third personal plural is implied, although there is no indication of person after the auxiliary-plural word.
 When there is no marking for person in transitive verb stems, this indicates the third person.
-Furthermore, as seen in example 3B, when other overt plural markers are present, the third personal singular coreferential prefix takes a plural reference (Galucio: 2001, 61).
-In example 3C, there is no marking of person in neither the lexical verb nor the auxiliary; the person/number of the argument is indicated only by the use of morpheme “-iat”, which is suffixed to the auxiliary.
+Furthermore, as seen in example 3B, when other overt plural markers are present, the third personal singular coreferential prefix takes a plural reference.
+In example 3C, there is no marking of person in neither the lexical verb nor the auxiliary; the person/number of the argument is indicated only by the use of morpheme "-iat", which is suffixed to the auxiliary.
 The sentence is therefore interpreted as having a third-person plural subject.
-Moving to example 3D, the sentence has a first person plural subject, seen after the “-iat” morpheme.
+Moving to example 3D, the sentence has a first person plural subject, seen after the "-iat" morpheme.